 Here’s how a certificate of deposit works: You agree that you will leave the money in the account for a set period of time such as six months or three years.
 In exchange for locking up your funds in the account for that extended period of time, the bank issuing the CD will pay out a certain amount of interest.

 You, the CD holder, will be aware of exactly what this payout will be when depositing funds into the CD if it comes with a fixed interest rate.
 Once the agreed upon period of time is over, you can get your original deposit back in addition to the interest you’ve earned throughout the CD’s term.
 Or you can roll it over into a new CD.

 A savings account, which you can open at a bank, credit union, or other financial institution, is a place where you can save money without locking it away for an extended period of time.
 A savings account is a good fit for money you want to protect and grow while still being able to access it — say, for an emergency fund or a down payment for a car you plan to buy in the next few months.

 Similar to investing in a CD, savings accounts generate interest but generally at a lower rate.
 It’s possible to find a high-yield savings account at some financial institutions (most often online banks) that come with a higher interest rate than traditional savings accounts.

 Again, it’s wise to choose a savings account with FDIC insurance to protect the funds in the savings account.
-If the savings account is held at a credit union instead of a bank, then the National Credit Union Administration (NCUA) insures the money under the same guidelines as the FDIC.
+If the savings account is held at a credit union instead of a bank, then the National Credit Union Administration or NCUA vs FDIC insures the money under similar guidelines.

 Savings accounts allow for more withdrawals than a CD (which allows none until the CD matures), but you can typically only do six withdrawals from a savings account per month.
 There has, however, been some flexibility with this guideline (known as the Federal Reserve’s Regulation D); check your particular financial institution for specifics.